-You may ask us to exclude you from participating in Standard Overdraft Practices.
+You may ask us to exclude you from participating in Standard Overdraft Practices3.
 If you do so, we will return or decline most transactions (checks, automatic bill payments, and ACH transactions) if you don’t have sufficient funds in your checking account or linked Overdraft Protection account to cover the amount.
 Declining to participate in Standard Overdraft Practices does not prevent all instances where your account might become overdrawn, such as recurring debit card transactions.
 If such a transaction is presented when you don't have enough funds available in your checking or linked Overdraft Protection account to cover your transactions, you may be charged an overdraft fee.
 Simply call us at 800-346-5312 or visit a banking center.

 Our real-time alerts help you stay connected to your account activity through Digital Access.
 Try these 3 alerts to help you stay informed: Low Balance Alert, Debit Card Alert, or Deposit Alert.
 Log in to Digital Access to get started.

 Stay in the know with 24/7 access to your account balance and transaction activity, through Online Access and our mobile app.

 Our Opportunity Banking and Free Student Checking accounts do not include Overdraft Coverage for ATM and one-time debit card transactions, and therefore do not incur overdraft fees2.